AThraen/HackYourFuture.NETMasterClass/Week1/Exercises1.md

 LINQ is a fairly advanced topic, and we will get back to it later.
 If you want to learn more about LINQ now, you can get an in-depth course [here](https://www.codingame.com/playgrounds/213/using-c-linq---a-practical-overview/welcome).

 ### The Game

+Now, the time has come for the class that models the game itself.
+This class will be responsible for all the elements regarding the game, such as keeping track of the deck, the table, and the players - as well as identify when we have a winner and the game is over.

+**Properties:**
+*) Deck Deck, yes - let's just call the deck "Deck".
+*) List<Card> Table, represents the collection of cards placed face-up on the table.
+*) List<Player> Players, the list of players active in the game.
+In this first version we will just have 2 (you and the computer), but potentially it could have between 2 and 7 players.
+We don't have the Player class yet, but will create that next so let's just go ahead and make this.
+*) int CurrentTurn, the index of the Player (from the above list) who's turn it is.
+Start with 0.
+*) Player CurrentPlayer, a simple Get property that basically returns the current player from Players[CurrentTurn].
+*) Player Winner, If the game is over, then this can hold the winner.
+*) GameState State.
+A game can have 3 possible states - Not started, In Progress and Game Over.
+An enum would be ideal to hold this state:
 ```csharp
     public enum GameState
     {